 The Bateyes were formed from Haitian/Dominican Republic workers who worked mainly in the sugar fields as cutters as well as within the sugar factories.
 Today the Bateyes have become large blended communities of Dominicans and Haitians, which have slowly merged into the Dominican society.
 Most live below poverty level, in homes typically built poorly with low quality materials.

-When Katie Godkin Morales landed in the Dominican Republic, a friend took her to a village known as Milton, in Barahona.
+When Katie landed, a friend took her to a village called Milton, in Barahona.
 It has been referred to as one of the poorest in the country.
-When Katie toured Milton, she was deeply disturbed by the conditions families were living in.
-She was specifically affected by a mother and her 6 children, who she would soon build a new home for.
-A home, who’s construction would catapult her into a life dedicated to providing the women of the Bateyes a mechanism for empowerment.
+As she toured Milton, she was disturbed by the conditions families were living in.
+She was specifically affected by a mother and her 6 children, for whom she would soon build a new home.

-Katie helped lead the design and build of a new home for this mother of 6, four boys and two girls.
+Katie helped lead the design and build.
 Upon completion of construction, the father who had been absent for two years (he had actually left with another woman), returned.

 “Now he had something to come back for, he felt it was his right.
 His wife.
 His children.
 His home.”